Cook County Cannabis Development Grant - Frequently Asked Questions

 When will I receive the money?

 Cook County, via its Grant Administrator, the Women’s Business Development Center (WBDC), will distribute checks following notification and verification of all payment details.
+We anticipate distributing award checks by the end of September.

 How will I receive my award?